datafolklabs/cement/doc/source/dev/namespaces_and_plugins.rst

 --------------

 Plugins are simply another form of namespaces, therefore you should read and be familiar with the :ref:`namespaces-ref` section of the documentation.
+The difference is that plugins should be considered as optional, whereas namespaces defined in the root controller are required for core functionality.

 The Cement Framework automatically builds plugin support into your application.
 Plugins can be either internal, or external.
 Internal plugins are shipped